mitchell-wallace/LinkTower/src/content/blog/dead-snakes/index.md

 ---
 title: Dead Snakes
+description: Out would come a small head like that of a snake, with mouth frozen wide open.
+Bodies of various lengths would then follow.
+Some tubes were already clean, others had a short snake, others had a longer snake.
+However, all of these snakes were lifeless as they were squeezed from the tubes, and their venom would be neutralised and turn to vapour as they were extracted.
-description: God answered my prayer with this specific promise of protection.
+# description: God answered my prayer with this specific promise of protection.
 publicationDate: 2025-05-02
 sortOrder: 2.0